 Hiring a driver to get from Hanoi to Sapa is one of the most expensive transportation options to choose from.
 The driver will meet you at your Hanoi hotel and will take you directly to Sapa.

 One benefit of hiring a driver is that you can depart Hanoi at any time.
 You don’t need to worry about getting up early to catch a bus at 7:00am.
-Plus, you have a private car so you can stop at a rest stop multiple times (versus the two times on the bus or limousine van).

 Taking a car is a faster option as you’ll arrive in Sapa in 5-5.5 hours.
 Since the vehicle is smaller, the driver can speed by buses and large vehicles on the road.

-Company to consider: Hoi An Express
+Company to consider: Hoi An Express, Private Transfer Arranged through Klook

 Cost: Starting at $300 for 2 people to share a car